Companies that offer a specialized service need professional liability insurance.

 Since we’ve already defined professional liability insurance, let’s take a look at what customers are getting with commercial general liability, or CGL, insurance.

-Commercial general liability coverage protects your business when it’s responsible for physical harm.
+Commercial general liability is an integral part of every business insurance policy that provides cover to your business when it’s responsible for physical harm.

 If your store, office, or place of work is the site of an accident.